"People are amazing."

 The main Vsauce series are:

-- D!NG: Originally titled DONG, Short for Do Online Now, Guys, but changed to D!NG to be more advertiser friendly.
+- D!NG: Originally titled DONG, Short for Do Online Now, Guys, but changed to D!NG (Do It Now, Guys) to be more advertiser friendly.
 This series features awesome websites and online games, often recommended by viewers.
 Originally ran on Vsauce 1, but was first moved to Vsauce 3, and later moved to a separate channel.

 - DOT.: The main series on Vsauce 1note .
 Questions are answered with a plethora of extra facts thrown into the mix.
 They're scientifically themed on Vsauce, but more video game themed on Vsauce 3, where the series is called HeadShot.